afr2n/schedules/README.md

 # Blue Prism Cloud Web Application - Schedules Section

 Welcome to the Blue Prism Cloud Schedules Section README.
-This document provides an overview of the Schedules Section of our new web application, including its functionality, features, and implementation details.
+This document provides an overview of the Schedules Section of the new web application, including its functionality, features, and implementation details.

 ## Overview